The Temperature measurement Conundrum

 Why is it that something that a humble thermometer can measure - so difficult to assess?

-Let’s Imagine what happens.
-Where does air get it’s temperature from - solar radiation.
+Air gets its temperature from solar radiation.
 If you switched off the sun - in a few days, all air would go below freezing.
 Anything the sun’s ray’s touch - gets heated up.

 But hey - this dark enclosure cannot have stale air inside, else this air will not be a clear sample of the air outside!
 So again you are measuring the wrong temperature.

 So you put a fan or an aspirator inside - and you have aspirated shields.
-They work fine - unless there is a morning dew accumulated on the shield.
+They work fine - unless there is a dew accumulated on the shield.
 The fan evaporates this mist, makes the air inside cooler by latent heat of evaporation - and gives you a major error in temperature again!
+This concept is how the dry bulb temperature differs from the wet bulb temperature.

 Next